wallymathieu/assertfail/_posts/2020-02-02-Language-popularity-in-Sweden.md

 ### High level analysis

-Most of the top langagues are not surprising.
+Most of the top languages are not surprising.
 The language that surprised me was Python, since it is considered niche in the subset of companies that I've worked in.

 In the mainstream category of languages we see that Java, JavaScript and C# dominate.
 This should not be surprising since these are used to write business applications and web applications.